 Fingers justly point at the Nazi regime.
-The vast majority in the faith community, however, chose to overlook the most basic of biblical principles—when you see evil, do something about it (Job 29:16b-17).
+The vast majority in the faith community, however, chose to overlook the most basic of biblical principles—when you see evil, do something about it (Job 29:17).

-In March 1939, everything changed for Jewish people when the German army invaded and occupied Czechoslovakia.
+In March 1939, everything changed for Jewish people.
 Hitler was responsible for lighting the fuse that ignited World War II.

 A Jewish man, a Holocaust survivor, shared his experience.
 Nazi soldiers were everywhere and Nazi propaganda constantly blared from loudspeakers.
 Military convoys and troops streamed through his village carrying out Hitler’s expansionist ambitions.

 The development of these activities alone was troubling.
 Even more disturbing, the Holocaust survivor told of the rapid and fundamental change in attitude toward the Jewish population of Czechoslovakia.

 Until the Nazi occupation, this man’s family had many Christian friends.
 His childhood buddies and schoolmates were Christians.
 His father had Christian colleagues, clients and employees.
 His family interacted regularly with Christian neighbors.

 Overnight, the community including long-time Christian friends abandoned them.
 Approximately 263,000 Czechoslovakian Jews died in the infamous Nazi concentration-extermination camps of Theresienstadt, Bergen-Belsen and Auschwitz-Birkenau.

 When you read historical accounts, the speed that latent anti-Semitism surfaced and pervaded Europe can easily be missed.
 In his soft-spoken manner, what the Holocaust survivor conveyed was like a lightning bolt that shocked me to the core.